chapmanb/cloudbiolinux/README.md

         fab -H vagrant -f /path/to/cloudbiolinux/fabfile.py install_biolinux

-Then build the box, renaming package.box to `cloudbiolinux_date` and move it to a public webserver, like Amazon S3:
+Then build the box, renaming package.box to `cloudbiolinux_date` and move it to a public webserver, such as Amazon S3:

         vagrant package
         mv package.box biolinux_20110122.box